 Prestashop email setting is very important.
-If you are using Prestashop Discount Module, you need to send an voucher on email to your customer!
+If you are using Prestashop Discounts Rules Module, you need to send a voucher on email to your customer!
 Many modules also need to use an email system.

 A simple way to setup your Prestashop SMTP settings.